-Attorneys Theodore Spaulding and Jeremy Hayes are 2 lawyers that work diligently while your family grieves.
+- Theodore Spaulding is a lawyer that works diligently while your family grieves.

-- The attorney rating website Avvo has given both Theodore Spaulding and Jeremy Hayes a score of 10/10.
+- The attorney rating website Avvo has given Theodore Spaulding a score of 10/10

-- Our clients get the results they need and often leave honest reviews about the positive experience they had working with a lawyer from our award-winning law firm.
+- Our clients get the results they need and often leave honest reviews about their positive experiences working with a lawyer from our award-winning law firm.

 - We provide aggressive representation to our clients, which is why we have earned 5.0/5.0 stars – based on 30 reviews, placing us among the best law firms in Atlanta.